-We partner with the local church in training, equipping, resourcing, and mobilizing missions movements that are geared toward at-risk youth, disadvantaged children, and under-served communities.
+We come alongside of the local church in training, equipping, resourcing, and mobilizing missions movements that are geared toward at-risk youth, underprivileged children, and under-served communities.

-We strive continually to understand systemic causes of delinquency and poverty and then combat those causes through ministries of reconciliation.
+We strive continually to understand systemic causes of delinquency and poverty and then combat those causes through ministries of reconciliation in the communities we serve.
 We believe that ministry with the poor begins by listening to and learning from those affected by poverty, those with firsthand knowledge of the plight and potential solutions.
-There are many efforts in the past that have not worked and much money gone to waste because general principles for stewardship among the poor were unknown or ignored—as Steve Corbett has asserted with scriptural clarity in his book When Helping Hurts: How to Alleviate Poverty Without Hurting the Poor.

 - Get proper training in poverty alleviation efforts.
 (Contact us for resources)

 - Learn as much as you can about your community’s unmet needs and pray about where God would have you focus.

 - Find out what other ministries, churches, or organizations exemplify some of the “best practices” in that type of ministry.
 (Contact us for referrals)